sandyFit/Data-Portfolio/content/about.md

 draft: false
 ---

-Hello, I'm Sandra, a novice Python data analyst and coder.
+Hello, I'm Sandra, a Python data analyst and coder.
 I have a deep passion for the advancements in Artificial Intelligence and its profound impact on our society's future.

 This website serves as a documentation of my journey into the realms of Data Analytics and Machine Learning, where I will also showcase my personal projects.